shaw5lee/Resources/Programming/README.md

 mov BYTE[al], cl -> Okay\
 mov WORD[ax], WORD[cx] -> Invalid

+Memory does not require a prefix, only square brackets, but without a given size prefix the compiler makes inferences on what the size should be.

+The register the data is being moved to must be the same size as the data being accessed.
+Size prefixing helps.

+In x86_64 Intel assembly, pointers are 8 bytes (QWORD).

-Memory can also be accessed by an offset.\
+Memory can also be accessed by an offset.

-Offsetsa are particularly useful when taking parameters from the stack (rsp + offset) and when accessing elements of an array or string.
+Offsets are particularly useful when taking parameters from the stack (rsp + offset) and when accessing elements of an array or string.

 #### System calls

 #### Frequently used instructions
 - mov
+  - Both the source and destination must be the same size
+  - The only instruction which supports QWORD immediate operands.
+    - ex: you can do `mov rax, some_huge_constant`, but not `add rax, some_huge_constant`
+  - The high dword of the destination for mov of 32-bit registers is implicitly set to zero.
+    - This zero-ing however does not occur for words or bytes
+    - This behavior applies to many other instructions as well
+- movzx
+  - "Move with zero-extended"
+  - Moves smaller registers into larger ones, zeroing the higher, unspecifified portion of the destination/larger register.
+- movsx
+  - Same as movzx, but also extends the sign
 - cmp
 - test
 - jmp